ledepede1/use-esxCsharp/README.md

 }
 ```
 ## -- Creating folders and files --
-Right now you have made the fxmanifest.lua, you will ned to make two folder called `Client` `Server`
+Right now you have made the fxmanifest.lua, you will ned to make two folders called `Client` and `Server`
 And after that add a file inside the `Server` folder named `Server.lua`.

 ## -- Server.lua --